Back to the Future: Special effects

 Industrial Light & Magic (ILM) developed the film's special effects under the supervision of Ken Ralston and Kevin Pike.
 It contains approximately 27–32 special effects shots, compared to the 300 such shots typical in contemporaneous higher-budget films.
 Despite working simultaneously on The Goonies and Cocoon, Ralston took on the additional project because it required relatively few effects, and he wanted to realize the planned ending of Marty driving the time machine into a nuclear explosion.
-The team had a nine-and-a-half-week schedule, reduced to less than nine once Universal Pictures moved up the release date.
+The team had a nine-and-a-half-week schedule, reduced to less than nine once Universal moved up the release date.
 ILM was working on Back to the Future up to the moment it had to be handed over to print the theatrical film reels.

 The tight schedule affected the special effects' quality.
 Ralston was disappointed by the scene where Marty's hand fades away as his future is altered.
 Fox was filmed separately from his hand and the two were composited together; the hand was filmed with a wide-angle lens, making it appear too large, and it had to be scaled down.
 Zemeckis wanted a subtle fade, but it resulted in a small circle of the hand fading away and there was no time to fix it.
 In the same scene, Marty and his siblings fade away from a photo.
 ILM found it difficult to fade the photo's individual aspects, especially as it was moving on the neck of a guitar.
 A replica of the guitar neck was constructed at four times the normal size; the guitar strings were made of cable up to a quarter-inch thick.
 An 11-by-14 aluminum plate was attached to hold the enlarged photograph.
 ILM used a version of the photo without Marty or his siblings and individually pasted each character into the photo.
 When this failed, four different photos were used: one containing the background, and one for each McFly sibling.
 A mechanical camera cycled through each photo and printed it to the film.
 The enlarged guitar was moved around to add to the realism.